Director: Steven Caple Jr.

 A Review By: Kevin Lovell

-The Blu-ray release features a Dolby Atmos (Dolby TrueHD 7.1 channel compatible) soundtrack.
+The 4K Ultra HD Blu-ray release features a Dolby Atmos (Dolby TrueHD 7.1 channel compatible) soundtrack.
 Please note that this review pertains solely to the Dolby TrueHD 7.1 audio presentation.
-This multichannel soundtrack delivers a crisp, clean and quite aggressive audio presentation throughout.
-It constantly takes advantage of all seven available channels in order to send crowds cheering and yelling, along with nature effects, bits of dialogue and more making its way throughout the various speakers with regularity, and never allowing any dialogue or other audio elements that might be occurring simultaneously to become distorted or rendered inaudible.
-Overall, this is a magnificent Dolby Atmos (Dolby TrueHD 7.1 compatible) soundtrack that contributes plenty of extra tension and heightened ambience to the viewing experience and shouldn’t disappoint in the slightest.
+This multichannel soundtrack is no slouch itself and provides a clean, crisp and hard hitting audio presentation throughout.
+It constantly takes full advantage of all seven available channels in order to send vehicles, explosions, debris and numerous other action-related effects whipping throughout the various speakers, along with music, bits of dialogue and crowd chatter, plus a great deal more; all while never resulting in any dialogue or other audio elements that might be occurring simultaneously becoming distorted or rendered problematic in the process.
+Overall, this is a great Dolby Atmos (Dolby TrueHD 7.1 compatible) soundtrack that repeatedly contributes some extra fun and excitement to the viewing experience and never disappoints.